cositools/cosi-data-challenges/README.md

   <summary>GRBs</summary>

 ## GRB Data Challenges

+The Key Objectives for GRB science with COSI are:
+1. Detect short GRBs following neutron star mergers, which are a known source of gravitational waves
+2. Constrain geometries and emission processes with polarization

 The tools needed to complete these challenges are demonstrated in the [GRB spectral fit](https://github.com/cositools/cosipy/tree/main/docs/tutorials/spectral_fits/continuum_fit/grb), [GRB localization](https://github.com/cositools/cosipy/tree/main/docs/tutorials/ts_map), and [Polarization (ASAD method)](https://github.com/cositools/cosipy/blob/develop/docs/tutorials/polarization/ASAD_method.ipynb) examples.

+### DC3 Goals:
+- Localize a GRB
+- Fit the GRB spectrum
+- Measure polarization (fraction and angle) of a GRB
+- Confirm detection of MGF
+- If detectable, localize the MGF and fit its spectrum
+- _Stretch goal:_ Classify the event as GRB or MGF

+We have simulated 12 GRBs and 7 Magnetar Giant Flares (MGFs) within the 3 months of observation time.
+GRB bn090424592 is the brightest of the bursts we’ve simulated and it may be easiest to start with that one.
+Access to the response files and the simulated source and background files, including the full Wasabi path, is detailed in the [data-products](data-products/README.md) page.

+**The challenges will use the following detector response files:**
+- ResponseContinuum.o3.e100_10000.b10log.s10396905069491.m2284.filtered.nonsparse.binnedimaging.imagingresponse_nside8.area.good_chunks.h5.gz <br />
+ - ResponseContinuum.o3.pol.e200_10000.b4.p12.s10396905069491.m441.filtered.nonsparse.binnedpolarization.11D_nside8.area.good_chunks.h5.gz (for polarization) <br />
+Note: the second response file is used for polarization analysis and has only 1 energy bin.

  **Data Files:** <br />
- ResponseContinuum.o3.e100_10000.b10log.s10396905069491.m2284.filtered.nonsparse.binnedimaging.imagingresponse_nside8.area.good_chunks.h5.gz <br />
- ResponseContinuum.o3.pol.e200_10000.b4.p12.s10396905069491.m441.filtered.nonsparse.binnedpolarization.11D_nside8.area.good_chunks.h5.gz (for polarization) <br />
  GRB_bn081207680_3months_unbinned_data_filtered_with_SAAcut.fits.gz <br />
  GRB_bn090424592_3months_unbinned_data_filtered_with_SAAcut.fits.gz <br />
  GRB_bn100612726_3months_unbinned_data_filtered_with_SAAcut.fits.gz <br />